 “The medical centre’s social prescribing arm discovered that 47 per cent of the surgery’s appointments were for people who didn’t really need to see a GP,” Jones says.
 “The reasons came down to isolation, anxiety and other factors, but also things like poor diet and food poverty.
 So, they were very keen to be involved in the setting up of the pantry.”

 At the Vale Pantry, based in the town of Sturminster Newton, members pay £6 a week for the equivalent of up to £60 worth of shopping.
 Crucially, they are able to choose their own fresh fruit and vegetables, meat and fish, and everyday staples.
 Nappies, formula milk and sanitary wear are available for those who need them.
-Almost 650 people, including 271 children, are now supported by the service.
+More than 870 people, including 366 children, are now supported by the service – numbers that are “rising daily”, says Jones.
 As well as member contributions, funding comes from a patchwork of grants and other donations.

 Jones felt that choice was all-important.
 “With the food bank model, you’re given a box and it’s normally just tins and packets,” she says.
 “When members come to us, they can go around and choose exactly what they want.”